GalleryPal

 Storyboards

-My solutions varied widely in terms of creativity and practicality.
-I wanted to make an app that was engaging but could also be turned into a reality.
-I picked the solution that seemed most balanced and began sketching the major screens the user persona would have to navigate.
+The solutions I’d brainstormed varied widely in terms of creativity and practicality.
+I wanted to design an app that was engaging but could also readily be turned into a reality, so I picked the solution that seemed most balanced and began sketching the major screens.

 Moodboard

-I knew roughly how the screens of my app would be organized, but I didn’t yet know what they’d look like.
-I gathered imagery reflecting key ideas that the app should convey:
+To determine what the screens of the app would look like, I gathered imagery reflecting key ideas that the app should convey:

 • Self-reliance